 Even so, Nick Weatherill, executive director at ICI, is “reasonably bullish” about progress.
 “These systems, when worked into companies’ supply chains, allow them to identify child labour and, having identified it, to address it.”

 His comment flags up a theme of transparency, a topic that underlies many contemporary discussions about child labour.
-If commercial buyers knew more about the working practices on individual farms, transparency proponents argue, then they would cut out egregious operators and procure only from ethical farms.
+If commercial buyers knew more about the working practices on individual farms in cocoa-producing countries, transparency proponents argue, then they would cut out egregious operators and procure only from ethical farms.